reqable/reqable-docs/en-US/changelogs/macos/index.md

 # Macos

+## v2.25.0 <small><small>*2024-09-30*</small></small>
+- 🚀 [NEW] Introduce favorite request list.
+- 🚀 [NEW] Support deleting items in traffic history list.
+- 🚀 [NEW] Support opening images in a new window.
+- 🚀 [NEW] Support opening binary in a new window.
+- 🚀 [NEW] Support opening API response in a new window.
+- 🚀 [NEW] Support using the shortcut `Command + Shift + I` to quickly import cURL from the clipboard.
+- 🚀 [NEW] support using the shortcut key `Command + Shift + E` to generate cURL and write it to the clipboard.
+- 💪 [OPT] Backup the database instead of deleting it when the database is downgraded and cannot be opened.
+- 💪 [OPT] The shortcut key for automatically saving history in API testing is changed from `Command + Shift + H` to `Alt + H`.
+- 💪 [OPT] The shortcut key for auto-cookie in API testing is changed from `Command + Shift + C` to `Alt + C`.
+- 💪 [OPT] The shortcut key for Reqable ID in API testing is changed from `Command + Shift + I` to `Alt + I`.
+- 💪 [OPT] Dialog positive button can be triggered by the `Enter` shortcut key.
+- 🐞 [FIX] The bug that AVIF images cannot be displayed normally on some platforms.
+- 🐞 [FIX] The bug that Android certificate hash name may lack prefix 0.

 ## v2.24.0 <small><small>*2024-09-23*</small></small>
 - 🚀 [NEW] Introduce image viewer in toolbox.
 - 🚀 [NEW] The Base64 string of image can be previewed through the image viewer.